Hillsborough Wood Kiln

 Updraft Gas Kiln

 This 7 cubic foot updraft gas kiln is fueled by propane.
-The kiln fires to Cone 10 in approximately 12 hours (this includes a 2 hour soak) and is fired about once a month outside my home studio in Berkeley Springs.
+The kiln fires to Cone 10 in approximately 10 hours (this includes an hour soak) and is fired about once a month outside my home studio in Hillsborough.
 Images of work fired in this kiln are included on the "Gas Fired Gallery" page above.

 Construction drawings of my second wood kiln...